Ottilie Hoffmann: Later life and death

 In 1921, the year of her eighty-sixth birthday, Ottilie Hoffmann identified her successor.
 Anna Klara Fischer and Ottilie Hoffmann had first got into conversation in an over-filled express train to Hanover in the early summer ("shortly before Whitsun") in 1913.
 In 1921 Fischer took charge of both Hoffmann's Christian Temperance organisations, the Temperance League and the Abstinent Women's League.
 During the next few difficult decades she would prove herself a worthy successor.
 It is nevertheless also striking that Ottilie Hoffmann appointed her successor without first consulting colleagues at either of the organisations affected.

 Ottile Hoffmann died at Bremen at the end of 1925.
 She was 90.

 Celebration

 In 1970, the "Bremer Mäßigkeitsverein" ("Bremen Temperance Association") was renamed "Bremen Ottilie Hoffmann Association" ("Bremer Verein Ottilie Hoffmann"), the name under which it continues to exist.

-In the Schwachhausen quarter of Bremen, Busestraße and Emmastraße are connected by Ottilie-Hoffmann-Straße ("Ottilie Hoffmann Sreet").
+In the Schwachhausen quarter of Bremen, Busestraße and Emmastraße are connected by Ottilie-Hoffmann-Straße ("Ottilie Hoffmann Street").
 The street sign carries the additional inscription: "Ottilie Hoffmann (1835-1925) Founder of the 'German Women's League for an Alcohol-free Society' and of the Ottilie Hoffmann houses in Bremen" ("Ottilie Hoffmann (1835–1925) Gründerin des Deutschen Frauenbundes für alkoholfreie Kultur und der Ottilie-Hoffmann-Häuser in Bremen").

 Since 1987, there has been a bronze figure of Ottilie Hoffmann by the local sculptor Jürgen Cominotto in the Urich Place ("Ulrichsplatz") on the edge of the Ostertor quarter.